Disability Services Act 2011

 (a) [Section 42 Subsection (7) amended by No. 18 of 2021, s.
 75, Applied:05 Nov 2021] require a party to the hearing to provide to the Tribunal any information required to be contained in an application under section 19 of the Guardianship and Administration Act 1995 ; and

-(b) make an order under section 20(1) of the Guardianship and Administration Act 1995 appointing a full or limited guardian in relation to the person with disability to whom the approval relates, as if the application for an approval under this section were an application under section 19 of the Guardianship and Administration Act 1995 .
+(b) [Section 42 Subsection (7) amended by No. 21 of 2023, s.
+74, Applied:01 Sep 2024] make an order under section 20(1) of the Guardianship and Administration Act 1995 appointing a guardian in relation to the person with disability to whom the approval relates, as if the application for an approval under this section were an application under section 19 of the Guardianship and Administration Act 1995 .

 43. Circumstances in which approvals may be granted